pjbiggs/Massey203311/Week9/Week9.md

 -o ~/fungi_50k_mem.txt
 ```

-These commands will take about 1.5 minutes each, and if the commands are queued, it might take a little longer.
+These commands will take about 1.5 minutes each, and if the commands are queued by others in the class, it might take a little longer.
 However, it should complete just fine.
-We will also execute a couple of extra lines of code to help us visualise what we have generated.
+We will also execute a couple of extra lines of code on `tur-kaiju1` to help us visualise what we have generated.

 ```bash
 ## two extra commands to help us visualise our output